microsoft/migrate-java-ee-app-to-azure-training/README.md

 ## Special note

-> :stop_sign" Because this is training material it is optimized to demonstrate
+> :stop_sign: Because this is training material it is optimized to demonstrate
 > some of the aspects you will run into when migrating a JavaEE application to Azure.

 ## Contributing